sympy/live/README.md

 which performs the following steps:

  1. Installs Python and dependencies listed in `requirements.txt`
- 2. Runs the `pip download sympy --no-deps` command and stores the wheel in `custom_wheels/`.
+ 2. Runs the `pip download sympy --no-deps --dest custom_wheels` command and stores the wheel in `custom_wheels/`.
 This directory is indexed by JupyterLite via the [`jupyter_lite_config.json`](jupyter_lite_config.json) file to make the wheel available to the Pyodide kernel for the REPL app.
- 3. Runs `unvendor_tests_from_wheel.py` to remove the tests from the downloaded wheel, reducing its size.
+ 3. Runs `unvendor_tests_from_wheel.py custom_wheels` to remove the tests from the downloaded wheel, reducing its size.
  4. Runs the command `jupyter lite build` to build the JupyterLab static site, placing the results in `_output/`.
  5. Runs `generate_index.py` to overwrite the index file `_output/index.html` with the custom SymPy Live Shell landing page.
  6. Adds the file `_output/CNAME` containing `live.sympy.org`.